Krutsch/html-bundle/README.md

 ## Quirks

 - This software relies heavily on RegEx.
-It is not production ready and when used with packages, it will only support destructured imports.
+It is probably not production ready and might not work for a special combination of imports.
 Also, it does not work with dynamic import.

 ## Roadmap

-- Fix other imports for packages
 - HMR
 - VSCode Plugin for highlighting TypeScript in HTML